One of the most important aspects of any vacation is deciding where you’ll be dining in and around town!

 7) Appetit Bistro

-Just over the border from Greenwich in Port Chester, NY, is Appetit Bistro.
+Just over the border from Greenwich in Port Chester, New York, is Appetit Bistro.
 This small bistro sits in a less glamorous location (a strip mall), but the inside is cute, though not particularly French.

 The executive chef, Edi Rivera, used to work at Le Penguin and L’Escale.
 Don’t miss the moules frites, or fried mussels, and escargots.